Back to app

 • Active — New enrollments start sending immediately; scheduled steps fire on time.

 • Paused — No new sends.
-Candidates who've received step N stay at step N until you resume; the clock on their next interval restarts from the moment you resume.
+Candidates who've received step N stay at step N until you resume; the waiting timer picks back up right where it left off when you hit Resume.

 Pausing is safe — nothing is lost — and is the right move whenever you need to review a sequence mid-flight.